 This is the best time of year to catch up on the arts, by hiding out indoors with an unbelievable lineup of performances.
-To start off the holiday season is The Nutcracker.
-The National Ballet of Canada will be performing this classic at Four Seasons Centre for Performing Arts from 10 Dec 2016.
+To start off the holiday season the National Ballet of Canada will be performing is The Nutcracker at the Four Seasons Centre for Performing Arts.
 Or choose to fill the chilly nights with laughter at Second City, which is always a good idea.
-Otherwise fill this magical time of year with the biggest selling magic show in the world, The Illusionist, which hits the Princess of Wales Theatre from 13 Dec.
+Otherwise fill this magical time of year with the biggest selling magic show in the world, The Illusionist, which hits the Princess of Wales Theatre from 12 Dec.

 5. Drink ALL the Hot Chocolate

 This actually may be why I love Christmas in the winter!!
 It is completely acceptable to treat oneself to cup after cup of heaven-sent goodness in the name of self-preservation.
 SOMA’s serves up cups of delicious thick dark hot chocolate and Cacao 70 has a full-page on the menu dedicated to this winter warming beverage.
 Le Gourmand on Spadina Ave does a simply delicious Nutella hot chocolate (and while you there you may as well grab their unbelievable-melt-in-your-mouth-send-me-to-heaven-my-life-is-now-complete-kind-of-chocolate-cookie) and for something, a little different Maman makes a lavender hot chocolate.

 In the winter, we feast!
-After Christmas and New Years indulging comes the annual Winterlicious 2 week long food fest.
-Top restaurants across Toronto create custom 3-course prix-fixe menus featuring their specialities.
+After Christmas and New Years indulging, comes the annual Winterlicious two-week long food fest.
+Top restaurants across Toronto create custom 3-course prix-fixe dinner and lunch menus featuring their specialities.
 This is an excellent way to experience over 200 of the best restaurants in the city at a more reasonable price.

 7. Slide Through the Snow

 If you can’t beat it, get outside and join it.
-Hop over to the Toronto Islands for some of the most scenic cross-country skiing within the city.
+Hop over to the Toronto Islands for some of the most scenic cross-country skiing and snowshoeing within the city.

 8. Go Ice Skate

 Get outside, strap on some skates and pick a rink to go skating and with over 50 city-run outdoor rinks to choose from, there really is one in every neighbourhood.
-All the rinks are free to use, and but only a few offer skate rental hire.
+All the rinks are free to use, but only a few offer skate rental hire.
 The most popular rinks are Nathan Phillips Square, Natrel Rink at Harbourfront Centre and Evergreen Brick Works.
 For a more scenic and lengthy skating trail slide on over to Colonel Sam Smith Skating Trail in Etobicoke York.
 This year Ontario Place has gone all out and created a comprehensive winter wonderland not only will you be treated to beautiful views of the city skyline but they have also set up a light exhibition, skating trails and afternoon bonfires.

 9. Watch a Hockey Game

-Hockey season has started, and given that Hockey is basically a religion here, it is highly recommended to go and watch at least one game.
+Hockey season has started, and given that Hockey is a religion here, it is highly recommended you see at least one game.
 Toronto is home to the ever-so-hopeful Maple Leafs.
 Catching the Leafs in action can put a serious dent in your wallet, try to look out for some “less prestigious” teams if you just want to experience the thrill of the game.

 10. Brush up on the Arts